conda-forge/minizip-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `minizip` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `minizip, minizip-static` can be installed with `conda`:

 ```
-conda install minizip
+conda install minizip minizip-static
 ```

 or with `mamba`:

 ```
-mamba install minizip
+mamba install minizip minizip-static
 ```

 It is possible to list all of the versions of `minizip` available on your platform with `conda`: